-Communication & If more than one contractors on the project, worker/contractors are to inform main contractor of any foreseeable risks Information provided to the workforce must include a suitable site induction, where not already provided by the Main Contractor, including procedures to be followed in the event of serious and imminent danger to health and safety Information provided to the workforce on risks and required control measures to health and safety risks identified by the risk assessments To inform duty holders on H&amp;S risks and control measures to as identified in construction stage To cooperate with others and coordinating their work with others working on the project

-Ownership & Ceadership If only the contractor for the project, prepare before any construction works start that the arrangements in the Construction Phase Plan (CPP) are adequate and regularly reviews and revises the plan to ensure it takes account of any changes that occur as construction progresses and continues to be fit for purpose.
-The Construction Phase Plan (CPP) depends upon the complexity of the project information obtained in the PCI at tender and prior to the commencement of works including Design Risk Register updates etc. Contractor has the flexibility to integrate elements suggested in CPP into Construction Health and Safety Plan when deemed suitable.
-If only the contractor for the project, to plan, manage, and monitor the construction stage and coordinate health and safety If only the contractor for the project, to ensure that suitable welfare facilities are provided at the start and maintained throughout the works To prepare and update H&amp;S File in construction stage and review regularly throughout the construction stage Risk Prevention & Management To take reasonable steps to ensure that the H&amp;S risks identified in PCI and during construction stage are properly managed To ensure the right arrangements and controls are adopted to prevent accidents and incidents To plan, manage and monitor their own work to make sure that each worker is under their control with appropriate supervision, instructions and information so that construction work can be carried out, so far as is reasonably practicable, without risks to health and safety Must not begin work unless reasonable steps have been taken to prevent access by unauthorised persons (risk to third parties i.e. members of the public etc) to that site In the construction stage, to keep full records of all safety and health issues, e.g. accidents or any prosecutions.
-Evaluation & Training To ensure that all the workers have been provided with suitable health and safety induction, information and training To provide and share appropriate and relevant information related to health and safety To check, monitor and coordinate that their managers, supervisors and workers are fulfilling their duties on health and safety To review lessons learnt and if there is more than one contractors on the project with Main Contractor
+Inform main contractor of any foreseeable risks Information provided to the workforce must include a suitable induction, where not already provided by the Main Contraction including procedures to be followed in the event of serious imminent danger to health and safety wnership & Leadership Information provided to the workforce on risks and required control measures to health and safety risks identified by the risk assessments To inform duty holders on H&S risks and control measures to as identified in construction stage To cooperate with others and coordinating their work with others working on the project If only the contractor for the project, prepare before any construction works start that the arrangements in the Construction Phase Plan (CPP) are adequate and regularly reviews and revises the plan to ensure it takes account of any changes that occur as construction progresses and continues to be fit for purpose.
+The Construction Phase Plan (CPP) depends upon the complexity of the project information obtained in the PCI at tender and prior to the commencement of works including Design Risk Register updates etc. Contractor for the project, to plan, manage, and monitor the construction stage and coordinate health & safety If only the contractor for the project, to ensure that suitable welfare facilities are provided at the start and maintained throughout the works Risk Prevention & Management regularly throughout the construction stage To take reasonable steps to ensure that the H&S risks identified in PCI and during construction stage are properly managed To ensure the right arrangements and controls are adopted to prevent accidents and incidents To plan, manage and monitor their own work to make sure that each worker is under their control with appropriate supervision, instructions and information so that construction work can be carried out, so far as is reasonably practicable, without risks to health and safety Must not begin work unless reasonable steps have been taken to prevent access by unauthorised persons (risk to third parties i.e. members of the public etc) to that site In the construction stage, to keep full records of all safety and health issues, e.g. accidents or any prosecutions.
+Evaluation & Training health and safety induction, information and training To provide and share appropriate and relevant information related to health and safety To check, monitor and coordinate that their managers, supervisors and workers are fulfilling their duties on health and safety To review lessons learnt and if there is more than one contractors on the project with Main Contractor